pamlane/streamsx.documentation/docs/beamrunner/io.md

 | `AWS_ACCESS_KEY_ID` | `cos_hmac_keys.access_key_id` | `export AWS_ACCESS_KEY_ID=de4e2e3d7bd943a99b672f13dec40f7c`|
 | `AWS_SECRET_ACCESS_KEY` | `cos_hmac_keys.secret_access_key` | `export AWS_SECRET_ACCESS_KEY=54f077c504ebef49bf707cc0d57e3f2a4f4d4a6898b53fec`|

-For more information about object storage in IBM Cloud, see [Getting started with Object Storage](https://console.bluemix.net/docs/services/ObjectStorage/index.html).
+<br/>For more information about object storage in IBM Cloud, see [Getting started with Object Storage](https://console.bluemix.net/docs/services/ObjectStorage/index.html).

 ### Specifying required parameters

-When launching your Beam application, you must specify the following two parameters:
+When you launch your Beam application, you must specify the following parameters:
-1. `--awsServiceEndpoint`
+- `--awsServiceEndpoint`
-1. `--awsCredentialsProvider`

-The service endpoint is dependent on your service's resiliency, location, and visiblity and can be found in the **Endpoint** tab of your object storage service page.
-For example, if your service is cross region across all US locations and public, the service endpoint would be `s3-api.us-geo.objectstorage.softlayer.net`.
+    The service endpoint is dependent on your service's resiliency, location, and visibility and can be found in the **Endpoint** tab of your object storage service page.
+For example, if your service is cross-region across all U.S. locations and public, the service endpoint is `s3-api.us-geo.objectstorage.softlayer.net`.
+- `--awsCredentialsProvider`

-Beyond the service endpoint, the credentials for the service must be provided.
+    The credentials for the service must be provided.
 The `--awsCredentialsProvider` option must be specified as a JSON format with a required `@type` field and `AWSCredentialsProvider` class as the value.
-It is recommended to use the [AWSStaticCredentialsProvider](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/AWSStaticCredentialsProvider.html) along with the environment variables specified.
+It is recommended to use the [AWSStaticCredentialsProvider](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/AWSStaticCredentialsProvider.html) class along with the environment variables specified. pam - why, ie, get rid of "recommendation".

+- `--filesToStage`

-Lastly, since Streams Runner does not include S3 and AWS libraries in its installation, the jars must be specified in the `--jarsToStage` option.
+    Because Streams Runner does not include S3 and AWS libraries in its installation, these JAR files must be specified in the `--jarsToStage` option.

+### Launching the sample app

-Below is an example of how to launch the `FileStreamSample`
+The following example shows how to launch the `FileStreamSample` app.
 ```
 # Recompile samples with S3 usage
 mvn clean package -Ps3